 Management of the photo library

-Like many photographers with digital photography I have been confronted with the problem of photo processing, and their rankings ...
+Like many photographer with digital photography I was faced with the problem of processing photos, their classification and storage ...

 The digital technology revolutionized the photography, but many amateurish photographers feel out of the race when it is about digital post-treatment.
 He is not as well difficult as we could believe it to realize a constant production of images of professional quality.